 Creative combinations of digital and analog fuel the fire around here, and we’re always intrigued by new ways to bring digital ideas to analog reality, and vice versa.
 Our latest discovery in this vein manages to be modern and vintage all at the same time.
 Meet Giphoscope, a handmade analog GIF player.

-But what is an analog GIF player?
-Inspired by an early motion picture device called the Mutuscope, it works on the same principle as the flipbook.
+<em>is</em>Mutuscope, it works on the same principle as the flipbook.
 With the Mutuscope, individual frames were attached to a reel instead of being bound into a book, and were typically comprised of 850 cards, meaning about a minute of viewing time.

 The Giphoscope works similarly, but is more tailored to the short spurts of motion found in animated GIFs.